quru/qis/doc/v2/Portfolios.md

 Any user in a group with _folio_ permission can create portfolios.
 They can choose whether the portfolio is private (visible only to them), visible to logged-in users, or public.
-Separately they can also choose the same 3 options for who is allowed to download a published zip of the whole portfolio.
+In addition they can also choose the same 3 levels for who is allowed to download a published zip of the whole portfolio.
+Just as for image folders, download permission will infer view permission.
 Only the owner or a folio administrator can publish or change or delete the portfolio.
 The owner can add any image to the portfolio that they already have permission to view.

 A user in a group with _admin___folios_ permission can see and manage any portfolio.
 This will be required in future so that someone other than the portfolio creator has